Jewish American Heritage Month: Celebration and recognition

-JAHM has been recognized in Madison Square Garden in New York City.
-It has also been recognized in some Jewish museums.
-Additionally, some institutions, including the Library of Congress, have included shorter periods within the month for special lectures, programs, or displays, such as the Library of Congress "Jewish Heritage Week" lecture series.
+JAHM has been recognized in Madison Square Garden in New York City and in some Jewish museums.
+Some institutions, including the Library of Congress, have included shorter periods within the month for special lectures, programs, or displays, such as the Library of Congress "Jewish Heritage Week" lecture series.

 A similar month exists in Florida as Florida Jewish History Month but it occurs in January.